strongdm/terraform-provider-sdm-examples/3_managing_roles/README.md

     }
   }

-  # Grant access to all postgres resources
+  # Grant access to all Postgres Resources
   access_rule {
     type = "postgres"
   }

-  # Grant access to all redis datasources in us-east
+  # Grant access to all Redis Datasources in us-east
   access_rule {
     type = "redis"
     tags = {